HusamObe/reading-notes/README.md

 >Practice in the Terminal:  [Go to Terminal page](./terminal.md)

+>Data Structures and Algorithms: :  [Go to Data Structure page](./Data%20StructuresAndAlgorithms.md)

->Data Structures and Algorithms: :  [Go to Terminal page](./Data%20StructuresAndAlgorithms.md)
+>Data Structures and Algorithms: :  [Go to Data Structure page](./Data%20StructuresAndAlgorithms.md)
 ---